sfmajors373/AndroidWorker/README.md

 * Make sure the socket server, the client in the notebook and the app all point to the same host/port
 * To run the setup locally, it is better to use an Android emulator

+## PySfyt Version
+This app has been tested with PySyft 0.1.13a1